KunalMGupta/NeuralMeshFlow/README.md

 ## How to train your NMF

-Once you have successfully launched your training environment/container, and acquired comet_ml workspace and API,  execute the following to first train the auto-encoder..
+Once you have successfully launched your training environment/container, and acquired comet_ml workspace and API,  execute the following to first train the auto-encoder.

 ```
 python train.py --train AE --points_path /path/to/points/dataset/ --comet_API xxxYOURxxxAPIxxx --comet_workspace xxxYOURxxxWORKSPACExxx